SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

     ??? success "Solution"

         When a PyTorch model is exported to ONNX, it is only the `forward` method of the model that is exported.
-This means that it is the only method we have access to when we load the model later.
+This means that that is the only method we have access to when we load the model later.
 Therefore, make sure that the `forward` method of your model is implemented in a way that it can be used for inference.

-5. After converting a model to ONNX format we can use the [ONNX Runtime](https://onnxruntime.ai/docs/) to run it.
+5. After converting a model to ONNX format we can use [ONNX Runtime](https://onnxruntime.ai/docs/) to run it.
     The benefit of this is that ONNX Runtime is able to optimize the computational graph of the model, which can lead to faster inference times.
-Lets try to look into that.
+Let's try to look into that.

     1. Figure out how to run a model using the ONNX Runtime.
 Relevant [documentation](https://onnxruntime.ai/docs/get-started/with-python.html).

         ??? success "Solution"

-            To use the ONNX runtime to run a model, we first need to start a inference session, then extract input output names of our model and finally run the model.
+            To use the ONNX runtime to run a model, we first need to start an inference session, then extract the input and output names of our model and finally run the model.
 The following code snippet shows how to do this.

             ```python